leaninnovationlabs/cloudblocks-cli/README.md

 - `modules.json`: Contains the list of available cloudblock modules, including their names and versions.
 - `workloads.json`: Stores the list of executed workloads and their associated metadata.

+## Building Go Binary
+You can use the following command to build the go binary:
+`go build -o tests/cloudblocks`

 ## Troubleshooting

 If you encounter any issues while using the Cloudblocks CLI tool, consider the following: